 Just like the average female, I enjoy shopping.
-Some of my favorite places to shop are BCBG, Forever21, Rue 21, Ross, Polo, Coach, Dillard, Loft, Victoria’s Secret, Francesca’s, Wal-Mart, Bijuju and more.
-The good thing about my shopping habit is that I always head to the nearest Outlet for great deals before I head to the mall.
-I love clothes, shoes, and hand bags but when I moved into my own place, I realized that I couldn’t spend as much money as I use to on things that I didn’t need.
+Some of my favorite places to shop are BCBG, Forever21, Rue 21, Ross, Polo, Coach, Dillard, Loft, Victoria’s Secret, Francesca’s, Wal-Mart, Bijuju, and more.
+The good thing about my shopping habit is that I always head to the nearest Outlet for great deals before heading to the mall.
+I love clothes, shoes, and handbags, but when I moved into my own place, I realized that I couldn’t spend as much money as I use to on things that I didn’t need.
 However, there were a few times when I felt like splurging so, I did.
 Therefore, I purchased whatever I wanted without any worries.
-I went out to eat everyday with my friends for dinner or we would do fast food.
+I went out to eat every day with my friends for dinner or do fast food.
 As a full-time

-college student and part time sales associate, I went to school Monday-Friday and worked 24+ hours a week.
-Somewhere down the line of not keeping up with the amount of money I saved and spent I came to realize that I should be more cautious of the way I spend money.
+college student and a part-time sales associate, I went to school Monday-Friday and worked 24+ hours a week.
+Somewhere down the line of not keeping up with the amount of money I saved and spent, I came to realize that I should be more cautious of the way I spend money.

-Each summer I would work two jobs and save as much money as I could before classes started again because I try to focus more on school than work.
+Each summer, I would work two jobs and save as much money as possible before classes started again because I try to focus more on school than work.

-Now I am trying this new thing where I manage to still do the things I enjoy like going out with friends, traveling, and shopping all while sticking to a savings plan.
+Now I am trying this new thing to manage to still do the things I enjoy like going out with friends, traveling, and shopping, all while sticking to a savings plan.

-This is something that one of my friends call Ballin on a budget.
+This is something that one of my friends calls Ballin on a budget.

 How does one actually ball on a budget?